Cuisine of New England: Restaurants and pubs

 The oldest continuously operating restaurant in the United States is the Union Oyster House (1826) located in Boston.
 The oldest operating restaurant is the White Horse Tavern in Newport, Rhode Island (it had, at one point closed for renovations since its inception).

 Legal Sea Foods is a chain restaurant that began by selling fresh fish and fish and chips.
 The original 1950 shop was located at Cambridge's Inman Square.

 Woodman's of Essex began selling homemade potato chips in 1914.
-Their signature dish of fried clams was introduced only a few years later, in 1916.
+Their signature dish, fried clams, was introduced only a few years later, in 1916.
 Their chowder has won prizes at the annual Essex Clamfest.

-Friendly's was founded in 1935 during the Great Depression in Springfield, Massachusetts as an ice-cream parlor selling two scoops for a nickel.
+Friendly's was founded in 1935 during the Great Depression in Springfield, Massachusetts, as an ice-cream parlor selling two scoops for a nickel.
 By 1960, the company offered 63 flavors of ice cream.
 They were producing 25 million gallons per year and had moved their headquarters to Wilbraham.
-It only becomes a full-service chain restaurant after being acquired by Donald Smith in 1988.
+It only became a full-service chain restaurant after being acquired by Donald Smith in 1988.

 At local shops along the North Shore of Massachusetts, "three-way" roast beef sandwiches are often served on an onion roll and topped with mayo, barbecue sauce and white American cheese.
 Kelly's Roast Beef claims to have originated the first roast beef sandwich.
 Open-faced roast beef sandwiches predate Kelly's version but are typically eaten with a knife and fork.
 Other well-known North Shore roast beef shops include Londi's and Bill & Bob's.

 D'Angelo's is a regional chain with locations in Connecticut, Maine, Rhode Island, New Hampshire, and Massachusetts specializing in subs (called heroes in New York and hoagies in Philadelphia).
-Their first shop opened in Dedham, Massachusetts in 1967.
-They serve foot-long lobster rolls and other sandwich varieties like steak and cheese.
+Their first shop opened in Dedham, Massachusetts, in 1967.
+They serve foot-long lobster rolls and other sandwiches, such as steak and cheese.

-Italian sandwiches are the specialty of Moe's Italian Sandwiches, founded in Portsmouth, New Hampshire in 1959.
+Italian sandwiches are the specialty of Moe's Italian Sandwiches, founded in Portsmouth, New Hampshire, in 1959.
 Based on a family recipe, their sandwich is made with salami, provolone, veggies, spices and olive oil.
 Amato's claims to have originated the Maine Italian sandwich, made with ham, American cheese, onion, sour pickles, tomatoes, black olives, green peppers and olive oil.